+STATE OF NEW YORK)

+) SS.:

-STATE OF NEW YORK)) SS.: COUNTY OF ALBANY) I, the undersigned (Assistant) Secretary of City of Albany Capital Resource Corporation (t "Corporation"), do hereby certify that I have compared the foregoing extract of the minutes of t meeting of the members of the Corporation held on January 17, 2019 with the original thereof on file my office, and that the same is a true and correct copy of said original and of the whole of said original far as the same relates to the subject matters therein referred to. he in I FURTHER CERTIFY that (A) all members of the Corporation had due notice of said meeting (B) said meeting was in all respects duly held; (C) pursuant to Article 7 of the Public Officers Law (t "Open Meetings Law"), said meeting was open to the general public, and due notice of the time and pla of said meeting was given in accordance with such Open Meetings Law; and (D) there was a quorum the members of the Corporation present throughout said meeting. he ice I FURTHER CERTIFY that, as of the date hereof, the attached Resolution is in full force a effect and has not been amended, repealed or rescinded. nd IN WITNESS WHEREOF, I have hereunto set my hand and affixed the seal of the Corporation this 17^{th} day of January, 2019. on (Assistant) Secretary
+COUNTY OF ALBANY)

+I, the undersigned (Assistant) Secretary of City of Albany Capital Resource Corporation (the "Corporation"), do hereby certify that I have compared the foregoing extract of the minutes of the meeting of the members of the Corporation held on January 17, 2019 with the original thereof on file in my office, and that the same is a true and correct copy of said original and of the whole of said original so far as the same relates to the subject matters therein referred to.

+I FURTHER CERTIFY that (A) all members of the Corporation had due notice of said meeting; (B) said meeting was in all respects duly held; (C) pursuant to Article 7 of the Public Officers Law (the "Open Meetings Law"), said meeting was open to the general public, and due notice of the time and place of said meeting was given in accordance with such Open Meetings Law; and (D) there was a quorum of the members of the Corporation present throughout said meeting.

+I FURTHER CERTIFY that, as of the date hereof, the attached Resolution is in full force and effect and has not been amended, repealed or rescinded.

+IN WITNESS WHEREOF, I have hereunto set my hand and affixed the seal of the Corporation this 17th day of January, 2019.

+(Assistant) Secretary